Ramasubramanian/ramasubramanian.github.io/posts/constraint_programming.md

         .collect(Collectors.toMap(Variable::getName, Function.identity()));
 ```

+#### Specifying the constraints

-Now let us move on to defining the constraints, as we have already seen we are going to define a bin packing constraint.
+Now let us move on to specifying the constraints, as we have already seen we are going to define a bin packing constraint.
 We will do the same as below:

 ```java
 model.binPacking(taskVars, tasks.stream().mapToInt(t -> t.durationMinutes).toArray(), sessionVars, 0).post();